 Catherine Mary Stewart

-Catherine Mary Stewart's career has spanned more than 30 years and over 50 different productions, from film to television to theater, in England, Canada and the US.
+Catherine Mary Stewart's career has spanned more than 30 years and over 50 different productions, from film to television to theater, in England, Canada and the United States.
 She was living in London studying dance, acting and singing when she was cast in her first professional acting role as the lead in the rock musical The Apple

 “ With a roller coaster of a career, Ms. Stewart is certainly the APPLE of her fans eyes!
 Originally a dancer studying in Europe, Catherine Mary Stewart was made a star in no time with her undeniable talent, and striking looks!
 Lately seen on television and smaller projects, there is still more to be desired, and we fans deserve some more screen SPEED as only this beautiful spirit can give us! ” - doorbomb62